Sunday, March 4, 2018

 Even if you’ve visited Hyde Park before, stop by again.
 Come see what’s new.

 Please share this with your friends.

 From Hwy 75 & 81st, go east to Maybelle.
 Turn south at Life Church.
-A little ways down turn at the Hyde Park entrance on the right.
+Go South to Hyde Park.